 - Logs – Structured or unstructured text that record discreet events that occurred at a specific time.

 - User experience – Extends traditional observability telemetry by adding the outside-in user perspective of a specific digital experience on an application, even in pre-production environments.
-Most commonly in the form of Real User Monitoring (RUM) but can be observed by synthetic monitoring or even a recording of the actual session—better known as.
+Most commonly in the form of Real User Monitoring (RUM) but can be observed by synthetic monitoring or even a recording of the actual session—better known as session replay.
 Extends telemetry by adding in data for APIs, third-party services, errors occurring in the browser, user demographics, and application performance from the user perspective.

 Why the three pillars of observability aren’t enough